 - Is your chimney damaged?
 Removing it maybe a cheaper option.

 - Do you have a problem with damp?

 - Do you want to make more space especially in a smaller room?

-Would you like to remove all or part of a chimney there are options:
+Option to remove all or part of a chimney:

 - It may be an option to remove the chimney stack below the roof

 - Chimney breast can be removed from one internal storey

 - Often the chimney breast can be removed from all rooms